NCAR/rda-apps-clients/docs/README.md

 ### WGET

-The list below is how to perform HTTP GET, POST, and Delete commands using wget respectively.
+The list below is how to perform HTTPS GET, POST, and Delete commands using wget respectively.

     wget --user [RDAusername] --password [RDApassword] [URL]